ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 - You want your database, backend, and workers in one place without juggling multiple services.
 - You need scaling headroom (up to 8 vCPU / 8 GB RAM on Hobby, 32 vCPU / 32 GB on Pro).

-## How we're making this comparison
+## How We're Making This Comparison

 We deployed the same Express + Tailwind + Postgres application to both platforms to show you exactly what the setup process looks like and where the platforms diverge.
 The technology stack represents a typical full-stack app without framework-specific optimizations that would favor one platform over the other.